TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 [[Dalinar Kholin\|Dalinar Kholin]] - [[Bondsmith\|Bondsmith]] and [[Alethkar\|Alethi]] [[Highprince\|highprince]].
 Member of the Devotary of Talenet and the head of the Alethi church until his excommunication.
 [[Shallan Davar\|Shallan Davar]] - [[Jah Keved\|Veden]] [[Order of Lightweavers\|Lightweaver]].
 A somewhat devout member of the Devotary of Purity.
 ## Trivia
 In the English language, the word "ardent" is an adjective meaning eager, zealous or passionate.
+Etymologically, it derives from the Latin *ardentem*, which is the accusative form of *ardēns*, the present participle of *ardeō* meaning “I burn."
+This may be an intentional choice, referring to the burning of prayers and glyphwards.
 Though "ardent" shares some similarity with [[Arteth\|arteth]], the name of [[Shu-Dereth\|Shu-Dereth]] priests from [[Sel\|Sel]], ardents and arteths are not connected.
 Though ardents are around in *[[The Way of Kings Prime\|The Way of Kings Prime]]*, there, they are simply called monks.